Bathing and Skin Care for the Newborn

 of the baby from the neck down.
 Uncover only one area at a time.
 Rinse with a clean washcloth or a small cup of water.
-Be sure to avoid getting the umbilical cord wet.
+Be sure to avoid getting the umbilical cord stump

-Once the baby's body is clean, you can wrap him or her in a warm towel before washing
+Once the baby's body is clean, you can wrap them in a warm towel before washing the

 Wash the baby's head last with shampoo on a washcloth.
 Rinse, being careful not to let water run over the baby's face.
-Holding the baby firmly with your arm under his or her back and your wrist and hand supporting his or her neck, you can use a high
+Holding the baby firmly with your arm under their back and your wrist and hand supporting their neck, you can use a high faucet to rinse

-Scrubbing is not necessary, but most babies enjoy having their arms and legs massaged with gentle strokes during a bath.
+Scrubbing is not needed, but most babies enjoy having their arms and legs massaged with gentle strokes during a bath.

 Wrap the baby in a towel and cuddle your clean baby close.

 Follow cord care instructions given by your baby's healthcare provider.

 Use a soft baby brush to comb out your baby's hair.
 Don't use a hair dryer on hot to dry a baby's hair.
 This can cause burns.

-Expect your baby to cry the first few times you bathe him or her.
-Usually, this is because a bath is a new experience.
+Expect your baby to cry the first few times you bathe them.
+Usually, this is just because a bath is a new experience.

 How to give your newborn a tub bath

-Once your baby's umbilical cord has fallen off and after a boy's circumcision has healed, you can give your baby a tub bath.
+Once your baby's umbilical cord stump has fallen off, and after a boy's circumcision has healed, you can give your baby a tub bath.
 This can be a pleasurable experience for you and your baby.
-However, some babies may not like to be bathed, especially the the first few times.
+However, some babies may not like to be bathed, especially the first few times.
 Talk softly or sing and try some bath toys if your baby protests.